vpulim/ethereumjs-client/README.md

 and ``removed`` events when new peers are added and removed and also emit the ``message`` event whenever any of the peers in the pool emit a message.
 Each ``Service`` has an associated ``PeerPool`` and they are used primarily by ``Synchronizer``s to help with blockchain synchronization.
 - ``Synchronizer`` Subclasses of this class implements a specific blockchain synchronization strategy.
-They also make use of subclasses of the ``Fetcher`` class that help fetch headers and bodies from pool peers.
+They also make use of subclasses of the ``Fetcher`` class that help fetch headers and bodies from pool peers, and subclasses of the ``Queue`` class that tracks segments of blocks and headers as they are downloaded.
     - ``FastSynchronizer`` [**In Progress**] Implements fast syncing of the blockchain
     - ``LightSynchronizer`` [**In Progress**] Implements light syncing of the blockchain
 - ``Handler`` Subclasses of this class implements a protocol message handler.
 Handlers respond to incoming requests from peers.